hwengineer/STM32F3Discovery-meson-example/Toolchain.md

 ### newer version
 Maybe you need a newer version of openocd.

-You have to go to the openocs website [http://openocd.org/](http://openocd.org/) and download the current version.
+You have to go to the openocd website [http://openocd.org/](http://openocd.org/) and download the current version.

-As an example I take version 0.10
+As an example I took version 0.10

     cd ~
     wget https://sourceforge.net/projects/openocd/files/openocd/0.10.0/openocd-0.10.0.zip/download